isabella232/roxanarobinson.com/content/event/anna-karenina-cornwall-read-great-fiction-discussion-series.md

 Class is open to all and is free but donations are encouraged and welcomed.

 Registration is required for this Zoom series.

 [Click Here to Register ](https://cornwalllibrary.us8.list-manage.com/track/click?u=9b4b764a8f2893f5e08a384b2&id=33bfe2f1b2&e=217a1ac72f)

+Click here to download a PDF on directions and reading schedule for the series.